thruthesky/cms/README.md

   * And supporting `boostrap.js`, `popper.js` has been added.

 * jQuery
-  * The reason why we need jQuery is 1) to manipulate DOM 2) we may need jQuery plugins like animations, form funtions.
+  * The reason why we need jQuery is 1) to manipulate DOM 2) Ajax 3) we may need jQuery plugins like animations, form funtions.

 * Fontawesome 5
   * Only for free version.
 The file size of pro version is too big.